 The Innovation Strategy is Council’s commitment to supporting innovation in our organisation and community.
 The strategy outlines what Council will do to create the conditions for innovation to support the delivery of the Community Strategic Plan.

 This is Council's Cultural Strategy to support and develop a thriving creative culture in Liverpool.
 It provides a platform to articulate priorities in the arts and culture to transform Liverpool into a vibrant and engaging city that delivers captivating and inspiring activities for all residents and visitors.
 Most importantly, it defines Council’s role and commitment to meeting the cultural needs of the city.

 The Strategy is driven by four strategic directions:

 The action plan sets out how Council will enhance existing cultural activities and generate opportunities for cultural participation to meet the needs of Liverpool’s growing and diverse community.

-The Community Performance Reports provide an update and analysis of Council's performance against the Delivery Program, Operational Plan and Budget.
-It displays quarterly highlights, key facts, points of interest and comparative data to previous quarters.
+The Biannual Progress Reports provide an update and analysis of Council's performance against the Delivery Program, Operational Plan and Budget.
+It displays highlights, key facts, points of interest and comparative data to previous periods.

 - Six-Monthly Progress Report January - June 2016

 - Six-Monthly Progress Report July - December 2015

 - Community Performance Report March 2014

 - Community Performance Report December